 Taxable Fringe Benefits

 Tax deductions will be reflected on employee payroll checks following the month the benefit was received.
 For example, rewards posted on April 15th will be taxed on the May paycheck.
-Taxes are based on a "flat tax rate" at 40.65%.
-The break down is as follows:
+Taxes are based on a mandatory "flat" tax rate at 35.65%.
+The breakdown based on 2018 tax withholding rates is as follows:

 Frequently Asked Questions